 Original Medicare Part A (hospital insurance)

-ER visits are considered outpatient stays, and Part A does not cover outpatient stays.
+ER visits are considered outpatient stays, and Medicare Part A does not cover outpatient stays.
 However, if you’re formally admitted to the hospital with a doctor’s order, Part A will help pay for your inpatient hospital stay.
-It will also pay for related outpatient services provided during the 3 days before your admission date.3
+It will also pay for related outpatient services provided during the 3 days before your admission date.2

 Note: You’ll still be responsible for your deductible, coinsurance and copayments.